gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 CMD ["/home/nonroot/app.exe"]
 ```

 It's fast, simple, secure.
-But, to make it work, regardless of the host, we need to cross compile.
+But, to make it work, regardless of the host, we need to cross-compile.

-Go is praised for its uncomplicated cross compiling support.
+Go is praised for its uncomplicated cross-compiling support.
 But this goes out of the window when Cgo is enabled.
 Let's try:

 ```sh
 $ GOOS=linux GOARCH=arm go build  .